GoogleCloudPlatform/endpoints-developer-portal-sample-content/api.eyeofthetiga.com/Guides/Getting Started.md

 ## Development Flow

-1. Setup your rasbperry as explained in the [secton below](https://github.com/Plantiga/endpoints-developer-portal/blob/srossross-patch-2/api.eyeofthetiga.com/Guides/Getting%20Started.md#setting-up-the-rasbperry-pi) This step is only required once
+1. Setup your Rasbperry Pi as explained in the [secton below](https://github.com/Plantiga/endpoints-developer-portal/blob/srossross-patch-2/api.eyeofthetiga.com/Guides/Getting%20Started.md#setting-up-the-rasbperry-pi).
+This step is only required once
 2. Before you want to connect the application, you must [run the emulator on the pi](https://github.com/Plantiga/endpoints-developer-portal/blob/srossross-patch-2/api.eyeofthetiga.com/Guides/Getting%20Started.md#install-and-run-the-base-station-emulator)
 3. To test that the emulator is working you can use a mobile tool like:
     * [LightBlue](https://punchthrough.com/lightblue/) for mobile